EngieLabCrigen/GearboxFilterFoulingDectector/README.md

 # Gearbox Filter Fouling Detection API

 This API provides tools for managing and analyzing wind farms and wind turbines.
-It consists of multiple controllers, each with specific functionalities designed to streamline operations and enhance anomaly detection.
+It consists of multiple controllers, each with specific functionalities designed to streamline operations and enhance gearbox anomaly detection.

 ## Endpoints